flooded house

 You may also need to call the city to remove debris from your storm drain.
 If your hose ruptures, the plumbing will need to be fixed as soon as possible.
 The faster you stop water from coming in, the sooner you can clean up and start repairing.

-You may also like: How to Clean Roof Stains
+You may also like: How to Buy Your First Investment Property

 From there, you can start removing the water that’s already in your home.
 Depending on how deep the flooding is, this process may look different for you.
 Maybe you’ll need to use buckets or a bin to bail water out or pump large amounts of water out of your basement with a hose.